intelligent-exploration/mineralexplorationcourse/Week9/README.md

 ## Additional instructions to create different datasets.

-This analysis can be done with any combination of rotation files plate polygons.
+This analysis can be done with any combination of rotation files and plate polygons.
 To create the initial set use these instructions.

 ### Load the Muller et al. 2016 rotation and topology files into GPlates and Export subduction topologies, as outlined in "convergence.py":